 When the general concept is accepted by the customer, we usually create a prototype as a great and high-performance tool for testing.
 Prototypes allow feeling transitions and functions of the product more realistically and reveal any bugs or difficulties on this stage, before creating UI.

-After the UX part is tested by prototype, agreed upon and the customer accepts the concept of layout, transitions and features, the designer starts the UI part.
+After the UX part is tested by a prototype, agreed upon and the customer accepts the concept of layout, transitions and features, the designer starts the UI part.
 This is the time when a newborn heart and brain of your product is clothed with its skin and bones.
 Here the product gets its real color scheme, forms and features of the layout details, styles, animated elements and so on.

-And when the final version of UI for the product is agreed-upon with the customer, a designer takes some time for iterations and analysis that is needed to find out if all the solutions are not only attractive, but also efficient.
+And when the final version of UI for the product is agreed-upon with the customer, a designer takes some time for iterations and analysis that is needed to find out if all the solutions are not only attractive but also efficient.

 The example of the set of UX screens